-Responsible Party for data collection/generation ( check each that applies ): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly
+collection/generation (check each that applies): collection/generation(check each that applies): each that applies): State Medicaid Agency ☐ Weekly ⊠ 100% Review Operating Agency ☐ Monthly Less than 100% Review ⊠ Sub-State Entity ☐ Quarterly Representative Sample Confidence Interval = Other Specify: ☐ Annually Stratified Describe Group: ☐ Continuously and Ongoing Other Specify: Other Specify: During the first fiscal year of the biennium.
+Data Aggregation and Analysis: Responsible Party for data aggregation Frequency of data aggregation and and analysis (check each that each that applies): State Medicaid Agency Weekly Operating Agency ☐ Monthly Other Specify: ☐ Quarterly ☐ Annually •

-Sub-State Entity Quarterly

-Other Specify: Annually

-Continuously and Ongoing

-Other Specify:

-A.6: The percentage of waiver deliverables that comply with the Interagency Cooperative Agreement.
-N = The number of waiver deliverables that comply with the Interagency Cooperative Agreement as documented by acceptance letters from Health Care Authority.
-D = The total number of waiver deliverables.

-Data Source (Select one): Record reviews, on-site If 'Other' is selected, specify:

-Responsible Party for data collection/generation ( check each that applies ): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies):

-State Medicaid Agency Weekly 100% Review

-Operating Agency Monthly Less than 100%

-Review

-Sub-State Entity Quarterly Representative Sample Confidence Interval =

-Other Specify: Annually Stratified Describe Group:

-Continuously and Ongoing Other Specify:

-Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify: Annually
+analysis(check each that applies):

-Continuously and Ongoing
+☐ Continuously and Ongoing

-Other Specify:
+Other Specify: i.e., During the first fiscal year of the biennium.

-ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

-A.1: The DDA County Services Unit Manager has developed a self-reported survey which counties complete and submit during the first year of each biennium.
-These are submitted to and reviewed by the DDA County Services Unit Manager.

-A.2: The DDA County Services Unit Manager monitors county expenditures against fiscal year spending plans, ensures that billed budget categories are in agreement with approved budgets/contracts and provides general accounting oversight.

-A.3: The DDA County Services Unit Manager provides on-site monitoring and/or technical assistance to counties annually according to need.
+- ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible. - A.1: The DDA County Services Unit Manager has developed a self-reported survey which counties complete and submit during the first year of each biennium.
+These are submitted to and reviewed by the DDA County Services Unit Manager. - A.2: The DDA County Services Unit Manager monitors county expenditures against fiscal year spending plans, ensures that billed budget categories are in agreement with approved budgets/contracts and provides general accounting oversight. - A.3: The DDA County Services Unit Manager provides on-site monitoring and/or technical assistance to counties annually according to need.